ML Engineer Resume Guide and Templates

 Work Experience

-Show the direct impact you had on core KPIs like revenue, growth, or retention.
+Show your direct impact on core KPIs like revenue, growth, or retention.

 • Developed machine learning models: Improved customer segmentation accuracy by 25%, leading to a 15% increase in targeted marketing effectiveness.